goharbor/harbor/docs/migration_guide.md

     docker-compose up --build -d
     ```

+### Roll back from an upgrade
+For any reason, if you want to roll back to the previous version of Harbor, follow the below steps:

+1. Stop and remove the current Harbor service if it is still running.

+    ```
+    cd Deploy/
+    docker-compose down
+    ```
+2. Restore database from backup file in `/path/to/backup` .

+    ```
+    docker run -ti --rm -v /data/database:/var/lib/mysql -v /path/to/backup:/harbor-migration/backup migrate-tool restore
+    ```

+3. Remove current source code of Harbor.
+    ```
+    rm -rf harbor
+    ```

+4. Restore the source code of an older version of Harbor.
+    ```sh
+    mv /tmp/harbor harbor
+    ```

+5. Restart Harbor service using the previous configuration.
+    ```sh
+    cd Deploy/
+    docker-compose up --build -d
+    ```

 ### Migration tool reference
 - Use `help` command to show instructions of the migration tool: